 Update: Since writing the original post, I have discovered an amazing product that really DOES do what the listerine foot soak only claimed to do.
 The product, Baby Foot, did such an amazing job on my husband’s feet that I shared the experience (with photos) in Blown Away By Baby Foot.
 After reaping the benefits of a good foot peel from Baby Foot, I maintain my soft feet with my version of the Best Ever DIY Pedicure.

-I recently asked Family Savvy’s contributing dermatologist Dr. Jo Herzog about the following listerine and vinegar foot soak “advice” that has been widely circulating on Facebook.
+Curious about the claims, I asked Family Savvy’s contributing dermatologist, Dr. Jo Herzog. weighed in on the “listerine and vinegar foot soak” recipe that has been widely circulating on Facebook.
 If you haven’t seen it yet, I share it below:

 Ideal to help with those crusty feet!
 Get it right ladies!! …the BEST way to get your feet ready for summer.
 Sounds crazy but it works!
 Mix 1/4c Listerine (any kind but I like the blue), 1/4c vinegar and 1/2c of warm water.
 Soak feet for 10 minutes–the dead skin will practically wipe off!